hakanai/hex/README.markdown

 BUILDING
 --------

 You'll need a Java build environment.
-I'm developing this on Java 7 at the moment.
+I'm developing this on Java 8, because it fixes some severe problems with Mac applications.

 You'll also need Ant.
 All the other dependencies should be bundled.
 If something is missing, prod me to fix it.